pkalivas/radiate/docs/source/engines.md

 ### Multi-Objective Epoch

-When the engine is configured for multi-objective optimization, the engine produces `MultiObjectiveGeneration` objects.
-When building the engine, once you specify multi-objective optimization or a front_size, the engine will change types from `Generation` to `MultiObjectiveGeneration`.
-This epoch contains:
+When the engine is configured for multi-objective optimization, the engine `Generation` will have a `ParetoFront` attached to it.
+The only difference between the single-objective and multi-objective is the availablity of the `ParetoFront` and the `fitness` value.
+The `fitness` value will be a list of scores, one for each objective being optimized.

-- The generation number
-- `Ecosystem` information (population, species, etc.)
-- Score, which is the fitness of the best individual in the generation
-- Value, which is a pareto front of the indivuals the engine has found so far.
-    - **This is the main difference from the single-objective epoch**.
-Instead of a single value, it contains a collection of values representing the Pareto front.
-- Performance metrics (e.g., time taken)
-- The Objective (max or min).
-The fitness objective being optimized, used for comparison and disicion making during the evolutionary process.

 === ":fontawesome-brands-python: Python"